torianne02/100-days-of-code/r2-log.md

 [Portfolio Project](https://github.com/torianne02/victoria-fluharty-portfolio)

 ### R2D5
 Today I spent the day trying to work through algorithms on HackerRank.
 I tried 3, but only got 1 completed.
 My fiance and I did a 13 mile hike this morning and I've been exhausted.
 Brain didn't function well.

+### R2D6
+I took another crack at the problems I had a hard time working through yesterday because I was so tired.
+I completed them!!
+In total, I completed 5 JavaScript algorithm problems on HackerRank.
+This is my first day getting that many problems completed in over a month.
+I'm finally starting to feel like myself again.